John St John (died 1302): Career

 As a senior knight banneret of the king's household, with a large retinue to support, he regularly received wages and gifts, together with compensation for horses lost or killed on duty.
 His son John was awarded 40 pounds (say 34,000 pounds in 2022) for the loss of a particularly valuable black war-horse.
 The burden of lost capital and of interest on loans to meet his ransom from French captivity was to some extent offset by grants of land and offices in Scotland and the marches but these were often in war-torn areas, difficult to control.
 In September 1300, he was granted 667 pounds a year (say 562,000 pounds in 2022) for life from English lands and a life income from tenure of the castles of Cockermouth and Skipton.
 As well as being warden of Galloway and sheriff of Dumfriesshire, he was appointed captain of Lochmaben Castle.

 In January 1301 he was at the Parliament held at Lincoln and in February, as lord of Halnaker, sealed the Barons' Letter of 1301 to the Pope.
+His seal displayed personal arms blazoned as Argent, on a chief gules two mullets of six points voided.
 In March he was one of the English envoys negotiating at Canterbury for an Anglo-French peace and an Anglo-Scots truce.
 After being with the king at Westminster in July 1302, he returned to his border command and died on 6 September 1302 at Lochmaben.
 His body was buried in St Mary's Church at Old Basing in Hampshire.
-His arms were argent, on a chief gules, two mullets or, with a crest of a lion passant between two palm branches.
+His arms were blazoned Argent, on a chief gules two mullets or, with a crest of a lion passant between two palm branches.